FREE SHIPPING On Most Orders

 Destin Ceiling Fan by Visual Comfort Fan

-Start by determining how much light is already in the room.
-Is it a relatively open space with lots of windows, or do your sliding glass doors allow in natural sunlight?
-How many lamps are already in place?
-Do they provide adequate lighting?
-These are important considerations to think of when deciding if your fan needs a light kit.
+Start by determining how much light is already available in the room: Factors to consider are whether it’s a relatively open space with lots of windows or sliding glass doors that let in natural sunlight, how many lamps are already in place and whether they provide adequate lighting.
+These considerations will dictate whether the fan should have a light kit.

-If you wish to have more control over the amount of light in a room without worrying about turning on five individual lamps, a ceiling fan with a light or a light kit may be the best option.
-Ceiling fan light kits provide ample, even light that’s beneficial to all types of spaces.
+For the ultimate control over the amount of light in a room, a ceiling fan with a light or a light kit may be the best option.
+Ceiling fan light kits provide ample, even light that can be beneficial to all types of spaces.
 And many light kits are compatible with a wall dimmer or remote, so adjusting the light intensity is as easy as pressing a button.

 Consider pairing ENERGY STAR fans with ENERGY STAR light kits, too.
-They’re proven to be 50% more efficient than conventional fan/light units, saving you more than $170 in energy costs over the fan’s lifetime.
-The lighting is efficient and long lasting, too, so you won’t have to make bulb changes as frequently.
+They’re proven to be 50% more efficient than conventional fan/light units, saving more than $170 in energy costs over the fan’s lifetime.

 Can I use a ceiling fan outdoors?

-Yes, as long as the outdoor ceiling fan is damp- or wet-location approved.
-Damp rated ceiling fans can handle the moisture that comes with outdoor air, but cannot have direct contact with water, rain, snow or other liquids that a life outdoors could bring.
+Yes, as long as the outdoor ceiling fan is certified to be damp- or wet-location approved.
+Damp-rated ceiling fans can handle the moisture that comes with outdoor air but shouldn’t have direct contact with water, rain, snow or other liquids that a life outdoors could bring.
 Damp-rated fans also use materials that prevent rust and corrosion from outdoor elements.
-Wet location listed fans can be used in locations more susceptible to water contact.
+Wet-location-listed fans can be used in locations more susceptible to water contact.
 These feature water- and weather-resistant motor housings and blades, and some are equipped with waterproof light kits to provide additional lighting outdoors.

 Should I choose an ENERGY STAR-Qualified ceiling fan?

 Rising utility costs and an ever-increasing challenge to eliminate waste means we must get technologically creative.
-Investing in a ceiling fan with an ENERGY STAR label is a practical option that allows you to minimize waste while maximizing a financial benefit.
+Investing in a ceiling fan with an ENERGY STAR label is a practical option that helps minimize waste while maximizing financial benefit.

 The EPA came up with the ENERGY STAR label for two reasons: (1) to recognize units that have passed a rigorous testing process to prove they’re highly efficient, and (2) to make it easier for consumers to identify and purchase energy-efficient, bill-saving products that won’t sacrifice performance or comfort.

 Plus, ENERGY STAR ceiling fan models must come with a minimum 30-year motor warranty, a one-year component(s) warranty and a two-year lighting kit warranty.
-At Lumens, look for the ENERGY STAR label on a fan’s product page to determine if it is ENERGY STAR qualified.
+When shopping fans at Lumens, look for the ENERGY STAR icon on a fan’s product page to determine if it is ENERGY STAR-qualified.

 Light and airy Blow Ceiling Fan.